mjdominus/gi/NOTES.md

 Another problem is that it seems like a scary headfirst dive into something complex.
 We can mitigate this in a couple of ways.

-1. gi-copy-branch
+1. `gi-copy-branch`

    This differs from rebase in two ways.
 Suppose you have `topic` checked out.
    `git-rebase target` does the following:

      1. check out the `target` commit (not `target` itself)
      2. cherry-pick commits from the merge-base up to `topic`, stopping to resolve conflicts
      3. if the cherry-picks are successful, move the `topic` ref to the end of the new branch
      4. check out `topic`.

    If successful, it's not clear what happened to the original branch.
    Experienced git users can undo this easily with `git reset --hard ORIG_HEAD` or by using the reflog, but beginners are at sea.
 Also, the jargon is worrisome.
 "Rebase"?
 What's that?

    Instead, we can provide `gi-copy-branch`.
 In the same case, `gi-copy-branch target` does the following:

      1. check out the `target` commit  (exactly the same)
      2. cherry-pick commits the same, but if there is a merge conflict, abort the whole thing
      3. if all the cherry-picks succeed, create a new `topic-copy` ref at the end of the new branch
      4. check out `topic`, which has not moved

    End result: you are in exactly the same place, `topic`, which has not changed.
 But you either got an error message (some elaboration of "couldn't copy all the commits") or else the only new thing is there is now a new branch, `topic-copy`, on the end of `target`, which you can check out or examine as usual.
 If you decide you don't like it, you can use `gi-delete-ref topic-copy` to get rid of it.
 (Note, delete *ref*, not delete *branch*.
 The _branch_ includes all the commits back to the initial commit, including everything on `target`.)

    (Instead of the `gi-checkout` and `gi-delete-ref` maybe a separate
    command: `gi-abandon-original-branch` or something, that moves `topic` to `topic-copy` and deletes the `topic-copy` ref.
 Find a better name for this.)

    There can be an option to allow merge resolution instead of instant failure.

    The error message can describe the commits that failed, if there were any, and mention the merge resolution option.
 If the user does permit failed merges, and there is a failure, `gi-wtf` has its work cut out for it.

-2. gi-reorder-commits
+2. `gi-reorder-commits`

    Like interactive rebase, but instead of commands, you just get a list of commits, and edit them into order, they are then rebased into the requested order.
 Unless you provide the expert-level option, a failed cherry-pick aborts the whole thing.

    What are the arguments to this?
 Maybe `--back-to commitish` or `-n 6` to reorder the last 6?
 Maybe `--from commitish-A --to commitish-B`?
    No, that's no good, because we can't truly support `--to`.

    Maybe the result should still be in `foo-copy` and you use `gi-abandon-original-branch` as with gi-copy-branch.

-3. gi-combine-commits
+3. `gi-combine-commits`

    (Or maybe `squash-commits`.
 Do _not_ call it `merge-commits`.)

    Like `git-rebase`'s squash option.
 What is the UI?
 Maybe you can just say

          git combine-commits c1 c2 c3 ... cn

    and it does a combined reorder plus squash, invokes the editor once with the combined commit messages from c1...cn, and leaves everything else in order?
 For example if you have commits 1 2 3 4 5 6 7 and you do `gi combine-commits 2 4 5` then you end up with 1 245 3 6 7.

    As usual, a failed merge aborts the whole thing unless you give the special option.

    Same thing as above about `gi-abandon-original-branch`.

-4. gi-amend
+4. `gi-amend`

    This is just a wrapper around `git commit --amend`.
 Replaces the head commit with the current index.
 Maybe instead of moving the headref, it creates headref`-emended` so you can compare?
 This can't fail, but it could support the `gi-abandon-original-branch` semantics if we wanted.
 It can also easily support an undo.

-5. gi-move-branch
+5. `gi-move-branch`

    I thought this was a good idea for a few minutes, but NO. It seems easy to understand, by analogy to gi-copy-branch.
 But the analogy is wrong.
 It _does not_ actually move a branch.
 It makes a copy and discards the original.
 If we have gi-move-branch, someone will move a branch and ask how to move it back again—which is the wrong question.
    So instead, perhaps

            gi copy-branch --forget-original

    or some such.
 It can print an instruction about how to get the original back.

-** git commands I'm still thinking about
+## git commands I'm still thinking about

-*** git-branch
+### `git-branch`

--m is confusing.
+`-m` is confusing.
 It looks like it moves branches, but it moves refs.
-Maybe call it gi-move-ref or something.
-This is a basic command that git lacks; the interface on git-update-ref is horrendous.
+Maybe call it `gi-move-ref` or something.
+This is a basic command that git lacks; the interface on `git-update-ref` is horrendous.

-*** git-mv
+### `git-mv`

-*** git-rm
+### `git-rm`

-*** git-show
+### `git-show`

 The idea is sound, but I think we can do better here.
 But isn't 99% of the use-case to just do git-log -1?
 If so, git-show is probably okay.

-*** git-status
+### `git-status`

-The long output from git-status is helpful to a lot of people.
+The long output from `git-status` is helpful to a lot of people.
 But I think the output format could be made simpler or more useful or something.

-I wonder if gi should provide gi-s as an alias for git-status -s?
-Is status -s even important?
+I wonder if gi should provide `gi-s` as an alias for `git-status -s`?
+Is `status -s` even important?
 I think maybe this is MJD personal bias creeping in.

 Getting rid of the index would simplify the output quite a bit.

-*** git-stash
+### `git-stash`

-Idea: gi-stash uses the regular git stash, but instead of a pile of stashes, there is only one.
+Idea: `gi-stash` uses the regular git stash, but instead of a pile of stashes, there is only one.
 If you have stashed changes already, you may not `gi-stash` new changes.
 If you need to do that, `git-stash` is still available.